BusFactor1Inc/evmas/README.md

 this be too big or small, change +jump-label-size+ to a number of bytes value.

+.address is like label but it saves the current ip in the label without outputting any bytecode.
+Used for relocation calculations during contract construction.

 Source files must be ended with the assembler op .end to signal end of code.